mohammedhamdhan/tp/docs/DeveloperGuide.md

    - **Important:** Ensure that the `messages` field is initialized externally to prevent a `NullPointerException`.

 ### 3.2.1 GroupManager Class

+The `GroupManager` class in the `seedu.duke.friends` package is responsible for managing groups and their members.
+It provides methods to add members, check group existence, retrieve group members, remove groups, and persist group data.

+#### GroupManager Initialization
+- **Constructor:** `GroupManager()`
+- **Features:**
+  - Initializes the list of groups by loading existing groups from the storage using `GroupStorage.loadGroups()`.
+  - Uses the `Messages` object to display user messages.

+---

+#### Adding a Friend to a Group
+- **Method:** `addFriendToGroup(String groupName, Friend friend)`
+- **Features:**
+  - Searches for an existing group with the given name.
+  - If found, adds the `Friend` object to that group.
+  - If not found, creates a new group with the specified name and adds the friend.
+  - Ensures that the group is updated efficiently by adding the friend directly to the existing group if possible.

+---

+#### Checking Group Existence
+- **Method:** `groupExists(String groupName)`
+- **Features:**
+  - Iterates through the list of groups to check whether a group with the specified name exists.
+  - Returns `true` if the group is found, otherwise returns `false`.

+---

+#### Retrieving Group Members
+- **Method:** `getGroupMembers(String groupName)`
+- **Features:**
+  - Searches for the specified group by name.
+  - If found, returns a list of `Friend` objects from that group.
+  - If not found, returns an empty list to indicate that the group does not exist.

+---

+#### Removing a Group
+- **Method:** `removeGroup(String groupName)`
+- **Features:**
+  - Removes the specified group using a `removeIf` lambda function for efficiency.
+  - If the group is successfully removed, it calls `saveGroups()` to persist changes.
+  - Displays a success message if the group is deleted, otherwise uses `messages.displayMissingGroupMessage()` to indicate that the group was not found.

+---

+#### Saving Groups
+- **Method:** `saveGroups()`
+- **Features:**
+  - Saves the current list of groups to the storage using `GroupStorage.saveGroups(groups)`.
+  - Ensures that changes made to group structures are persistent across application sessions.

+---

+#### Retrieving All Groups
+- **Method:** `getGroups()`
+- **Features:**
+  - Returns the current list of groups.
+  - Useful for displaying all available groups in the application.

+---

+#### Design Considerations
+- The class follows the **Single Responsibility Principle (SRP)**, focusing on group management while delegating storage operations to the `GroupStorage` class.
+- Ensures that any modification to the group list is followed by a save operation to maintain data consistency.
+- Uses the **Strategy Pattern** for loading and saving groups, allowing flexibility in storage implementations.
+- Avoids group duplication by checking for existing groups before adding a

 ### 3.2.2 Messages Class